raw-lab/efm/README.md

 ## Viral enumeration using cost-effective wet-mount epifluorescence microscopy for aquatic ecosystems and modern microbialites

-Manuscript is currently under review.  <br />
+Manuscript is currently peer-reviewed published.  <br />
 BioRxiv is is published

 This is the code and analysis for this article.